Fl0W97/test-environment_js/README.md

     When countdown stops, add the remaining seconds to the highscore.
 CHECK 10 points for correct answer + remaining seconds CHECK
 - minimize user problems --> big, small capital, data isses ----> define fix number of question: add in readme.md/features input field can be added CHECK
-- undo save button, when highscore is saved
+- undo save button, when highscore is saved CHECK

 - adjust css design -->
 - optimize user flow --> add introduction text & add 3Sec. between questions: setTimeout('', 3000);
 - explain limitation of local storage in readme.md.
 High score can be manipulated
 - improve code quality --> ??
 - show steps in console console.log --> delete at the end
-- add progress/ number of question which are done
+- add progress/ number of question which are done CHECK
-- add dialog box instead of alert
+- add dialog box instead of alert CHECK
 - shift the country database to another js file

 - modus1: with failure
 - modus2: no failure

 Feedback
 no alerts!
+CHECK
-intro text (captial, countries) take the top 10 highest highscores countries, capitals can be in a separated file --! has to be loaded first
+intro text (captial, countries) take the top 10 highest highscores CHECK countries, capitals can be in a separated file --! has to be loaded first